-Following the mechanisms set out in SCCT, there are a range of personal and environmental factors that interventions can address to support children’s aspirations and preparedness for future careers.
-Interventions can provide career-related information, identifiable role models, and/or learning opportunities for skill development which closely correspond to the target occupation or sector (Lent, 2013b).
+Following the mechanisms set out in SCCT, interventions can provide career-related information, identifiable role models, and/or learning opportunities for skill development which closely correspond to the target occupation or sector (Lent, 2013b).
 Coping strategies and environmental supports can be highlighted to prepare children for job change or other environmental barriers (Lent, 2013a; Lent & Brown, 2020).
-Whilst SCCT provides a useful synthesis of approaches which could be usefully applied to this study, there are some limitations which are worth noting and are elaborated on in the discussion section.
+Whilst SCCT provides a synthesis of approaches which could be usefully applied to this study, there are some limitations which are worth noting and are elaborated on in the discussion section.
 These include acceptance of (to some extent) a potentially viable matching between person and occupation (Lent, 2013a), as well as unspecified age-specific factors relevant to children’s career aspiration development and future preparedness.

-Research goal
+Research Goal

-Career aspiration interventions may serve an important role in supporting children’s career pursuits and addressing persisting issues such as misalignments between aspirations and job markets and group disparities in occupational attainments.
-To achieve these goals, intervention approaches may benefit from more closely aligning with changing career conditions which have become increasingly complex due to job automation and multiple career transitions.(Hughes et al., 2016; Kashefpakdel et al., 2018)The aim of this study was to critically evaluate the ways in which recent career aspiration intervention approaches have/have not addressed career-related change to gain valuable insights and identify gaps in how children’s career pursuits are supported for the complexities of changing job markets.(Sowa et al., 2022) To gain a broad overview of recent intervention approaches across different contexts, including their objectives, target groups, and content, it was determined that a review of published career aspiration intervention studies would offer an extensive aggregation and analysis of intervention approaches.
+Career aspiration interventions may serve an important role in supporting children’s and adolescents’ career pursuits and addressing persisting issues such as misalignments between aspirations and job markets and group disparities in occupational attainments.
+To achieve these goals, intervention approaches may benefit from more closely aligning with changing career conditions which have become increasingly complex due to job automation and multiple career transitions.
+Past reviews of career interventions involving children and adolescents have reported the impact of interventions on various career constructs, including career exploration, knowledge, attitudes, and adaptability (Hughes et al., 2016; Kashefpakdel et al., 2018).
+However, because these reviews have not extensively aggregated and examined interventions targeting children’s or adolescents’ career aspirations, a strong predictor of their future career choices (Schoon, 2001), little is known about how recent intervention approaches are supporting their career pursuits under changing career conditions.

+The aim of this study was to critically evaluate the ways in which recent career aspiration intervention approaches have/have not addressed career-related change to gain valuable insights and identify gaps in how children’s and adolescents’ career pursuits are supported for the complexities of changing job markets.
+This is important to investigate as automation and job change may create new unemployment risks or opportunity costs for children and adolescents as future workers (Sowa et al., 2022).
+To gain a broad overview of recent intervention approaches across different contexts, including their objectives, target groups, and content, it was determined that a review of published career aspiration intervention studies would offer an extensive aggregation and analysis of intervention approaches.
+This review contributes to an understanding of the possible alignments/misalignments between recent intervention approaches and the changing career conditions, along with proposing supplementary approaches to address changes within occupations and job markets.
 The following two research questions were addressed:

-In what ways are the approaches used in career aspiration intervention studies involving children addressing changing career conditions?
+In what ways are the approaches used in career aspiration intervention studies involving children and adolescents addressing changing career conditions?

 What tensions and gaps exist between career aspiration intervention approaches and the changing career conditions?